kstarkiller/simplon_brief09_chatbot_integration/README.md

 ## Overview

-This project seamlessly incorporates an AI-based chatbox into your resumé website, providing an immersive and interactive user experience.
+This project seamlessly incorporates an AI-based chatbox into your resumé website, providing an interactive user experience.
 The AI model is provided by Open AI (GPT3.5) and powered by the cutting-edge Eden AI services, crafted in Python, and integrated into the website.

 Other AI models providers are also available, at your convenience, such as Meta, Gemini, Anthropic, Mistral, etc.